BrendanChing/NeatNotes/README.md

 - Messages to tell user if the email/password is incorrect
 - Submit button

+**As a user, I want to be able to logout, so I know my notes are secure when I am not using the app.**

+Acceptance Criteria:
+- Button for logging out
+- Confirmation message when logged out
+- No access to site until logged in again

 **As a user I want to be able to register so that I can create an account and login in the future.**

 Acceptance Criteria: